 Most Indian Languages Lack the Words to Express Gender Identity.
-This Complicates Queer People's Access to Mental Health.
+This Complicates Queer People’s Access to Mental Health.

 According to Unnati, given that every language in the country has several distinct dialects, the language barrier can be a “tough nut to crack.”

 However, hope lies in the fact that queer communities across the world have always creatively explored the dynamics of language and adapted themselves against cultures that seek to uproot them.
 Speaking of Hijra Bhasha, a lexicon built by the Hijra community in a world that lacks terminologies and references for them, Arpita explains how this lexicon is used to defend and protect themselves.
-For instance, the community uses not words but also gestures, like claps, to communicate outside the heteronormative system of language.
-This lexicon, “which the mainstream world cannot fathom,” has also been used over generations to strengthen the community and overcome societal barriers.
+Their lexicon, “which the mainstream world cannot fathom,” has been used over generations to strengthen the community and overcome societal barriers.

 Unnati says that having vernacular, queer-affirmative therapists can make acceptance more accessible to queer people.
 At the same time, it’s important to note that “Language is a site of struggle, and there is a constant struggle that happens within language,” according to Arpita.
 Overcoming the barriers of language is a continuous process like any other aspect of our everyday social life.

-Note: **An earlier version of this piece referred to “a certain school of psychoanalysis.”
-A clarification has been made to this quote at the request of the source.